Center-for-Health-Data-Science/bulkDGD/doc/source/installation_conda.rst

     conda config --add pkgs_dirs /my/other/directory/conda/pkgs

-Step 3 - Activate the environment
+Step 4 - Activate the environment
 ---------------------------------

-You can activate the `conda` environment by running the command line that ``conda`` suggests at the end of the previous step.
+You can activate the ``conda`` environment by running the command line that ``conda`` suggests at the end of the previous step.

 It is usually something like this: